 I’ve loved you the way my Father has loved me.
 Make yourselves at home in my love. ~Jesus (John 15:9, MSG)

 Make God’s loving embrace your permanent resting place and it will be impossible for anyone to lead you astray.
-When you allow yourself to be apprehended by the wild and relentless love of your mighty Father, no one will seduce you out of it.
+Allow yourself to be apprehended by the wild and relentless love of your mighty Father, and no one will seduce you out of it.